Vijay Vaishnavi

-Vijay Kumar Vaishnavi is a noted researcher and scholar in the computer information systems field with contributions mainly in the areas of design science, software engineering, and data structures & algorithms, authoring over 150 publications including seven books in these and related areas, and co-owning a patent.
+Vijay Kumar Vaishnavi is a noted researcher and scholar in the computer information systems field with contributions mainly in the areas of design science, software engineering, and data structures & algorithms, authoring over 150 publications including eight books in these and related areas, and co-owning a patent.
 He is currently Professor Emeritus at the Department of Computer Information Systems, Georgia State University.
 He is Senior Editor Emeritus of MIS Quarterly and is on the editorial boards of a number of other major journals.
 His research has been funded by the National Science Foundation (NSF) (through multiple multi-year research grants) as well as by the industry.

 Education

 After his early education at National High School, Srinagar, Vaishnavi completed his matriculation at Model Academy, Jammu in 1962 and pre-university course at GM Science College, Jammu, in 1963.
 He completed his B.E. degree in electrical engineering in 1968 from Regional Engineering College, Srinagar (currently National Institute of Technology, Srinagar).
 He completed his M.Tech. degree in electrical engineering with major in computer science in 1971, (thesis advisor: Hari V. Sahasrabudhe) and Ph.D. degree in 1975 (dissertation advisor: Sanat K. Basu), both from the Indian Institute of Technology Kanpur.
 He did his postdoctoral work in computer science with Derick Wood at McMaster University, 1977–79.